betaglot/plantabeta/docs/Proposal.md

 - The new site would use [Material Design 3 ]('https://m3.material.io/') standards which were published in Nov 2022.
 Material Design is what Google and Youtube use to style their websites and is the cutting edge of web design.
 Update Quastuco's site now to the current cutting edge and you won't need to update it for a long time.
 If the current site is kept the way it is, then it will look ancient in 5 years.
 - The [Photos](https://www.quastuco.com/photos/) section of your website doesn't work, a blank screen is rendered and images can only been seen one at a time if you click on the blank area.
 - Update the photos used on the website.
-- Quastuco has a Facebook page which has a good design, but Gen Z doesn't use Facebook, so, future planters won't see it.
+- Quastuco has a Facebook page which has a good design, but Gen Z doesn't use Facebook, so, future Planters won't see it.
     - [NBC news](https://www.nbcnews.com/tech/tech-news/gen-z-facebook-pew-research-center-finds-rcna42429)
 - Other planting companies have well designed websites
     - [OutEnvironment Website](https://www.outEnvironmentplanting.ca/)